Always something to do for the holidays or rainy day?

 In this article I compare the Nintendo Switch to children's tablets so that you can decide exactly which one to buy for your child.

 You should especially see the Nintendo Switch in the right age category.

 Do you really enjoy gaming with the family, then a Nintendo Switch like this one very nice to buy.
 The Nintendo Switch is best for kids ages 6 and up.

 The content itself is fine for kids of all ages (and of course there are games for older kids too), but the controls can be hard to master for kids under 5.

-Really younger children often benefit more from a tailored children's tablet and then the overall best out of all our children's tablet test, this Kurio Tab Connect with kid-friendly settings and an incredible library of games and educational apps.
+Really younger children often benefit more from a tailored children's tablet and then the overall is the best out of all our children's tablet test this Kurio Tab Ultra with kid-friendly settings and an incredible library of games and educational apps.

 They can also play games on it, but that is more on your own, not with the family or with your brother in front of the TV.

 Some older children would benefit more from a full-fledged tablet that they might also want to use for school or social media.